-Each time you or your Dependents fail to notify UnitedHealthcare Well Connected Care Coordination you will be charged a penalty of 50% of the hospitalization and 50% of the surgery charges.
-There is a maximum annual penalty of \$500 for both the hospitalization and surgery charges.
-This penalty will not be used to satisfy your annual Deductible or Out-of-Pocket Maximums.
+Each time you or your Dependents fail to notify UnitedHealthcare Well Connected you will be charged a \$125 Deductible per occurrence, subject to a maximum annual penalty of \$250.
+This Deductible will not be used to satisfy your annual Deductible or Out-of-Pocket Maximums.